 Police are called to the notorious Livingston House in Louisiana where a series of murders occurred in 1988.
 Detective Mark Lewis arrives on the scene to discover three dead bodies in the house and John Mitchell unconscious.
 Lewis’s girlfriend, police psychologist Elizabeth Klein, is brought in to question John, while Lewis examines the scene and video footage taken by the group who were inside the house.
 As becomes apparent, John was the son of the only survivor of the 1988 massacre and was persuaded to conduct an examination of the house by hotshot ghostbuster Bryan Purcell.
 Once inside the house, they found that supernatural forces were indeed starting to stir.

 Demonic is a film produced by James Wan, better known as a director of efforts such as Saw (2004), Death Sentence (2007), Insidious (2010) and The Conjuring (2013), where he has proven himself an astute and well above average talent.
-On the other hand, Wan has had far less successful choices when it comes to the films he has chosen to produce – look no further than Annabelle (2014), Insidious Chapter 3 (2015), Lights Out (2016), Annabelle: Creation (2017), Insidious: The Last Key (2018) and The Nun (2018).
+On the other hand, Wan has had far less successful choices when it comes to the films he has chosen to produce – look no further than Annabelle (2014), Insidious Chapter 3 (2015), Lights Out (2016), Insidious: The Last Key (2018), The Nun (2018) and The Curse of La Llorona (2019).
 With Demonic, an original work, Wan has chosen to back American director Will Canon, who had previously made the non-genre Brotherhood (2010).